arisohandriputra/FWBlock/README.md

 ---

-## 🚀 Usage
+## Usage

-1. Run `FWBlock.exe` — UAC will automatically request Administrator privileges
+1. Run `FirewallBlocker.exe` — UAC will automatically request Administrator privileges
 2. Click **Browse** to select the `.exe` file you want to block
 3. Choose a blocking method:
    - **Block Firewall** → block network access only